 Piriformis Muscle Stretches

-Stretching the piriformis muscle is almost always necessary to relieve the pain along the sciatic nerve and can be done in several different positions.
+Stretching the piriformis muscle may be necessary to relieve the pain along the sciatic nerve that results from piriformis syndrome, and can be done in several different positions.

-A number of stretching exercises for the piriformis muscle, hamstring muscles, and hip extensor muscles may be used to help decrease the painful symptoms along the sciatic nerve and return the patient's range of motion.
+A number of stretching exercises for the piriformis muscle, hamstring muscles, and hip extensor muscles may be used to decrease the painful symptoms along the sciatic nerve and improve range of motion in the hips.

-Several of the stretching exercises commonly prescribed to treat sciatica symptoms from piriformis muscle problems include:
+Stretching exercises commonly recommended to treat sciatica symptoms from piriformis muscle problems include:

-- Lie on the back with the legs flat.
-Pull the affected leg up toward the chest, holding the knee with the hand on the same side of the body and grasping the ankle with the other hand.
-Trying to lead with the ankle, pull the knee towards the opposite ankle (Figure 17) until stretch is felt.
-Do not force ankle or knee beyond stretch.
+- Supine piriformis stretch.
+Lie on the back with the legs flat.
+Bending the knee, pull the affected leg up toward the chest and hold behind the knee with one hand, grasping the ankle with the other hand.
+Leading with the ankle, pull the knee towards the opposite knee until a stretch is felt.
+Do not force the ankle or knee beyond a comfortable position.
 Hold stretch for 30 seconds, then slowly return to starting position.
-Aim to complete a set of three stretches.
+Aim to complete a set of 3 stretches.

-- Lie on the floor with the legs flat.
-Raise the affected leg and place that foot on the floor outside the opposite knee.
-Pull the knee of the bent leg directly across the midline of the body using the opposite hand or a towel, if needed (Figure 18), until stretch is felt.
-Do not force knee beyond stretch or to the floor.
+- Cross-body piriformis stretch.
+Lie on the back with the legs flat.
+Place the foot of the affected leg on the floor outside the unaffected knee.
+Using the opposite hand, pull the knee of the bent leg straight across the body using the opposite hand until a stretch is felt.
+Do not force the knee to the floor.
 Hold stretch for 30 seconds, then slowly return to starting position.
-Aim to complete a set of three stretches.
+Aim to complete a set of 3 stretches.

 In This Article: